 New Zealanders are free to discuss personal views on sensitive topics.
 However, new intelligence and security legislation adopted in 2017 allows law enforcement agencies to access private communications under certain conditions in order to protect national security.
 Separately, state security officials warned the government in late 2017 that Beijing may have attempted to “unduly influence expatriate communities.”

 E. ASSOCIATIONAL AND ORGANIZATIONAL RIGHTS: 12 / 12

 E1.
 Is there freedom of assembly?
 4 / 4

 The government generally respects freedom of assembly.
 Large protests on a variety of topics have proceeded without incident in recent years, though in July 2018 protesters demonstrating against the use of a chemical pesticide were prevented from crossing Auckland’s Harbour Bridge by police on public safety grounds.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 4 / 4

-NGOs are free to form, function, and solicit funds.
+There are no significant restrictions on nongovernmental organizations’ ability to form, operate, and solicit funds.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 4 / 4

 Workers may freely organize and bargain collectively, and trade unions actively engage in political debates and campaigns.
-Workers may strike, with the exception of uniformed police personnel.
+Workers also have the right to strike, with the exception of uniformed police personnel.